derekkoch/A100-Application-Form/README.md

 ## .gitignore

 `.gitignore` currently excludes the `.DS_Store` and `Thumbs.db` files from Mac and Windows file systems. `admin/cred_ext.php` excludes the external administrative MySQL credentials.
-To build `cred_ext.php`, consult one of the LiNeaR Solutions team for the credentials, and create the file with the following information:
+To build `cred_admin.php`, consult one of the LiNeaR Solutions team for the credentials, and create the file with the following information:
 ```
 <?php
     DEFINE('DB_USERNAME', 'username');